 - The adult knowingly served alcohol to the minor or allowed the minor to be served alcohol on the adult’s premisesTex.
 Code § 2.02

 In the State of Texas, each motor vehicle must be covered by an insurance policy that includes liability coverage of the following amounts for all damages resulting from an accident:

-For information about insurance requirements, see the Texas Department of Insurance consumer guide.
+For more about Texas insurance requirements, see the Texas Department of Insurance Consumer Guide.

 Comparative Negligence (51% Rule)

 In Texas, the victim in a car accident can sue the negligent driver for compensation.
 The victim’s liability in causing the accident, their proportionate responsibility, affects the amount of compensation the victim receives.